hanyangl/compiler/README.md

 ![Last Release](https://img.shields.io/github/v/release/sflynlang/compiler)
 ![Downloads](https://img.shields.io/github/downloads/sflynlang/compiler/total)

-This repository contains source code for the compiler written in Rustlang for Sflynlang.
+This repository contains source code for the Sflynlang compiler.
+It is written in Rustlang.

 ## What is Sflynlang?
 Sflynlang is a multiparadigm and cross-platform programming language.
-The principal focus is have a programming language like TypeScript but natively on the browser or more applications; the syntax pretends be easier and familiar to everyone.
+The principal focus is to have syntax like TypeScript but natively on the browser or more applications; the syntax strives be easier and familiar to everyone.

 ## Pre-requisites
 * [Rustlang](https://www.rust-lang.org/)